ikim025/ucr-cs100/textbook/tools/git/advanced-git/README.md

 This will tell you who edit the file within those line numbers on the command line instead of pulling up a text-editor.

  #git stash
 `git stash` is another cool feature that allows you to save your changes without making any commits.
 You can `git stash` several times, and later apply those changes when you see fit.

  You can run a `git status` to check what changes you have on the project.
-This allows you to run a `git stash` if you need to.
+This allows you run a `git stash` if you need to.

  To stash your changes without committing them, use: